Handling a Denied Car Accident Insurance Claim

 Even if the insurance company agrees to pay compensation, the full cost of your damages may exceed the policy limits.
 Every insurance contract only covers damages up to a certain limit.
 They may deny liability for the rest of your damages.

-A lawyer can review your options to determine if there is other insurance coverage that can help cover your damages, either from your policy or the policy of the at-fault driver or other parties that contributed to the accident.
+Our attorneys are prepared to review your options to determine if there is additional insurance coverage that can help cover your damages, either from your policy or the policy of the at-fault driver or other parties that contributed to the accident.

 Additional first-party coverage outside of what is required by law could be helpful in this situation, including underinsured motorist coverage.
 It is important to review your coverage from time to time to determine if you could afford to purchase more just in case you are injured in an accident.

 Sometimes, claims are denied because the driver who was responsible for the accident was not listed on the policy.
 He or she may be excluded from coverage.
-A lawyer may review the contract that applies to your case and see whether the accident should be covered under the policy.
+Our attorneys can review the contract that applies to your case and see whether the accident should be covered under the policy.

 Even if the driver is not listed on the policy, the vehicle owner’s policy may apply if the at-fault driver had permission to use the vehicle.
 If the at-fault driver is specifically excluded from coverage, the vehicle owner’s policy may be off limits for your claim.